Skin school, Acne, Anti-aging, Skincare

 Regarding the frequency of application, keeping tretinoin applications 3 to 4 days apart is recommended initially.
 The concept with 72h between applications is that this gap allows you to recognize a side effect (particularly when you are just starting with tretinoin), act on it, and keep the skin exposed to tretinoin to keep retinization going.

 If you started applying tretinoin every evening, you would assume that everything is going fine for the first 2 to 4 days to wake up to a destroyed skin barrier on day 5.
 If you apply just once a week, you will have too low exposure to tretinoin to keep retinization going.
 Then, when you try to increase frequency, you assume you cannot tolerate it because you start seeing side effects.
-Your skin has not been exposed to tretinoin often enough to begin retinizing.
-Then, of course, the 72h is not set in stone; you might need to go down to every four days for a while or do two days on and three days off, but the principle is to keep a free interval to be able to react to side effects while still allowing retinization.

 Retinoids in gel form may suit acne-prone and congested skin types better than retinoids in cream form.
-Sometimes, switching from Retin-A cream to Retin-A Micro can help.
-But, sometimes, it’s the other way around.
-As always, it is best to consult with your doctor first.

 Fix Your Skin’s Broken Barrier